lwh0721/Data_Analytics_and_Machine_Learning/README.md

-The Projects of foundations of Data Analytics and Machine Learning.
+The Projects of foundations of Data Analytics and Machine Learning (2022 Fall).

 **Project 1**: KNN, CV, Decision Tree;